kevintruong/til/Programming-Tricks,-Part-1.md

 ```
 will make sure any changes you've made are compiled, and run your program in one go.
 Also good for testing many inputs at once.
 Although you probably would just rather write a regular shell script for that.

 ## Is your neighbor too productive?
-C pre-procesors to the rescue!
+C pre-processors to the rescue!
 Use the C pre-processor to redefine common keywords e.g.
 ```C
 #define if while
 ```
 Protip: Put this line inside one of the standard includes e.g. /usr/include/stdio.h

-## Who needs functions when you C have the preprocessor
+## Who needs functions when you C have the pre-processor

 OK, so this is more of a gotcha.
 Be careful when using macros that look like functions...
 ```C